Guide: Your Optimal Free Prize Request in 2026

 Measurement Participation, qualitative feedback, internal visibility, perceived satisfaction

 This table often suffices to reassure.
 Management does not always seek absolute precision.
-They mainly want to verify that you have considered the risks, the time required, and the company's image.
+They mainly want to verify that you have considered the risks, the necessary time, and the company’s image.

 Practical Rule